hal-9001-v/hal-9001-v.github.io/_posts/2022-10-6-Pathfinding-principles.markdown

 #### Space
 I have no idea for now how to procedurally read the environment to make a discretized representation, but I what I know is some of the ways to represent the environment!

-> Take a look at Nathan R. Sturtevant Game AI Pro 360P's Search Space Representation
+> Take a look at Nathan R. Sturtevant's Game AI Pro 360P's Search Space Representation

 ##### Grid
 This one is the easiest.
 It simply makes an uniform net wich covers all the space.
 If there is wall in (X,Y), then grid[x][y] = Wall.
 This is really easy for manual changes, since it could be easily represented in a text file.